yogidevendra/docs/docs/beginner.md

 this limit.

 ## Buffer Server
-The `Buffer Server` is a separate thread within a container which implements a tuple queue with a publish-subscribe model.
-It is present whenever the container hosts an operator with an output port connected to another operator outside the container; each such port has a separate queue.
+The `Buffer Server` is a separate service within a container which implements a publish-subscribe model.
+It is present whenever the container hosts an operator with an output port connected to another operator outside the container.

 The output port is the publisher and the connected input ports of downstream operators are the subscribers.
 It buffers tuples so that they can be replayed when a